Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: The Laekenois is a working dog and as such needs long and energetic exercise sessions most of which is off lead.
 These dogs enjoy canine sports such as Schutzhund, Dog Agility and Dog Obedience trials.

-Feeding Needs: The Laekenois is not a demanding dog to feed and has a good appetite.
+Diet & Feeding Needs: The Laekenois is not a demanding dog to feed and has a good appetite.
 They have no special dietary requirements and thrive on a diet that is natural and home prepared.

-Common Ailments: Despite breeders striving to eliminate Epilepsy in the breed it can still occur.
+Health Problems: Despite breeders striving to eliminate Epilepsy in the breed it can still occur.
 This dog is also prone to hip dysplasia but this can be avoided by only choosing puppies from reputable breeders.

 Physical Description: The overall appearance of the Laekenois is one of an agile, muscular dog that looks powerful and alert.
 The head is finely chiselled with the skull and muzzle being roughly of equal length.
 The eyes are slightly almond shaped, are dark brown in colour and the ears are stiff and erect.
 They have strong jaws and a scissor bite.
 The neck is slightly arched and is well muscled going down to a strong body with a deep chest and well sprung ribs.
 The topline is straight and the body overall is very muscular.
 The legs are strongly boned and muscular with good angulation to the rear quarters.
 The tail is of medium length, hanging down when at rest and slightly higher when in motion.
 The Laekenois has a distinctive coat that is harsh and wiry.
 The coat is roughly 6cm long.
 It is dense on the tail and falls in a fringe on the head.
 The dog looks shaggy and unkempt in appearance.
 The coat colour is reddish fawn with black markings on the muzzle and tail.

-Belgian Shepherd Laekenois K9 Obedience Dog Breed Summary:
+Belgian Shepherd Laekenois Dog Breed Summary:

 This dog is extremely intelligent with high working and protecting instincts.
 They are used extensively by the police and as guard dogs which is their main occupation today.
 They can also be loyal companions and have a strong need for human company.